-In the fourth quarter of 2008, we sold our Acarexx® and SURPASS® veterinary pharmaceutical products and a feline insulin product under development, which were a part of our CAG segment, for cash of \$7.0 million, a short-term receivable of \$1.4 million, which was received in January 2009, and up to \$11.5 million of future payments based on the achievement of certain development and sales milestones by the acquirer of the feline insulin product.
+In the fourth quarter of 2008, we sold our Acarexx® and SURPASS® veterinary pharmaceutical products and a feline insulin product under development, which were a part of our CAG segment, for cash proceeds of \$7.0 million, a short-term receivable of \$1.4 million and up to \$11.5 million of future payments based on the achievement of certain development and sales milestones by the acquirer of the feline insulin product.
 In the fourth quarter of 2009 we earned and received a milestone payment of \$2.0 million in connection with the achievement of certain development milestones by the acquirer.
-In each of the third and fourth quarters of 2010 and the fourth quarter of 2011, we earned milestone payments of \$3.0 million in connection with the achievement of certain sales milestones by the acquirer following commercialization of the feline insulin product.
-The 2010 aggregate milestone payments were received in the first quarter of 2011.
-The 2011 milestone payment is included in other current assets on the accompanying consolidated balance sheets.
-These milestone payments are reflected as reductions to general and administrative expenses as earned.
-Because we have no obligation to deliver product or services, or otherwise provide support to the third party under this agreement, and because collectability is reasonably assured, these milestone payments, and any other related milestone payments we earn in the future, are included in results of operations when earned, but are not classified as revenue because the transaction was accounted for as the sale of a business.
-We are eligible to earn up to \$3.5 million in additional milestone payments based on the achievement of certain sales milestones by the acquirer related to the feline insulin product.
+We earned milestone payments of \$3.5 million, \$3.0 million and \$3.0 million in 2012, 2011 and 2010, respectively, in connection with the achievement of certain sales milestones by the acquirer following commercialization of the feline insulin product.
+The 2012, 2011 and 2010 aggregate milestone payments were received in the first quarter of 2013, 2012 and 2011 respectively.
+The 2012 milestone payment is included in other current assets on the accompanying consolidated balance sheets.
+Because we have no obligation to deliver product or services, or otherwise provide support to the third party under this agreement, and because collectability is reasonably assured, these milestone payments were included in results of operations when earned, but were not classified as revenue because the transaction was accounted for as the sale of a business.
+These milestone payments were reflected as reductions to general and administrative expenses as earned.
+We are not eligible to receive any further milestone payments under this agreement.

-Additionally in the fourth quarter of 2008, in a separate transaction, we entered into an agreement to sell our raw material inventory of nitazoxanide ("NTZ"), the active ingredient associated with our Navigator® product, back to the material supplier.
-We received from the supplier an aggregate of \$1.4 million during the year ended December 31, 2011 and \$0.3 million during each of the years ended December 31, 2010 and 2009 in connection with this sale.
+Additionally in the fourth quarter of 2008, in a separate transaction, we entered into an agreement to sell our raw material inventory of nitazoxanide, the active ingredient associated with our Navigator® product, back to the material supplier.
+We received from the supplier an aggregate of \$1.4 million during the year ended December 31, 2011 and \$0.3 million during the year ended December 31, 2010 in connection with this sale.
 Payments were recorded in our results of operations as reductions to general and administrative expense in the period in which they were received due to uncertain collectability.
 The payments received during the year ended December 31, 2011 satisfied the buyer's obligation to us.

 In the fourth quarter of 2008, we also entered into a separate royalty bearing license agreement related to certain intellectual property of our pharmaceutical division.
 Under this agreement we received \$0.3 million up front and \$0.3 million in the fourth quarter of 2010 in connection with the achievement of certain production milestones by the licensee.
 We are eligible to earn up to \$1.9 million in additional milestone payments, related to the achievement of certain clinical field trial and regulatory milestones, and royalties based on future product sales.
-Because we have no obligation to deliver product or services, or otherwise provide support to the third party under this agreement, and because collectability is reasonably assured, this milestone payment, and any other related milestone payments we earn in the future, was and will be included in results of operations when earned.
+Because we have no obligation to deliver product or services, or otherwise provide support to the third party under this agreement, and because collectability is reasonably assured, this milestone payment, and any other related milestone and royalty payments we earn in the future, was and will be included in results of operations when earned.